2024 Rafah hostage raid

 The 2024 Rafah hostage raid, dubbed Operation Golden Hand (מבצע יד זהב) by the Israel Defense Forces, was a military raid and hostage rescue operation conducted in cooperation with the Shin Bet and Yamam (Israel's National Counter-Terror Unit, part of the Israeli Police) to recover two Israeli civilians kidnapped during the Nir Yitzhak attack on 7 October 2023.
 The operation commenced on February 12, 2024, at 1:49 AM during combat in the Gaza Strip during the Gaza war, and ended successfully with the rescue of the hostages, along with a soldier who was lightly injured during the operation.
 At least 74 Palestinians were killed by Israel in the early morning airstrikes used as cover for the operation, though other estimates produced numbers closer to 100.

 Background

-On the morning of 7 October 2023, Hamas and allied militant groups launched a surprise attack on Israel.
+On the morning of 7 October 2023, militant groups launched a surprise attack on Israel.
 Thousands of rockets were launched from the Gaza strip and approximately 3,500 militants infiltrated Israel, where they attacked dozens of Israeli towns and military facilities in the Gaza envelope.
 1,139 Israelis and foreign nationals were killed and 248 others were abducted and held hostage.
 Dual Israeli-Argentinian citizens, Fernando Marman, aged 60, and Luis Har, aged 70, were kidnapped to the Gaza Strip from Kibbutz Nir Yitzhak as part of the attack on Nir Yitzhak on October 7, 2023.
 Israel invaded the Gaza Strip on October 27th.

 This was the second successful hostage rescue attempt since the start of the war, with the first rescue occurring on 30 October 2023 resulting in the rescue of Ori Megidish, a captured IDF soldier.